- About Us

 The Open World Leadership Center is a professional exchange program between the United States and the countries of Eurasia and the Baltic States that emphasizes hands-on, community-based collaborations that promote partnerships and continued communications between delegates and their American hosts and professional counterparts.
 Established by Congress in 1999 to enhance understanding and opportunities for cooperation between the United States and Russia, the Open World Leadership Center sponsors week-long professional exchange opportunities.
 In 2003, Congress made all post-Soviet states eligible for the program.
 Open World exchanges are designed to correspond with the participating delegates’ professional or civic work, exposing them to ideas and practices they can adapt to their own situations.
 Thanks to Open World, more than 18,300 current and future Eurasian leaders have experienced American society and have engaged in discussions on new ideas and practices that they can consider for use in their own work.

 The Open World Leadership Center has been an ideal avenue for Keystone’s international outreach.
-Since 2005 when the Open World Leadership Center awarded Keystone grants to administer exchanges, Keystone has hosted groups of human service leaders from Moscow, St. Petersburg, Kabardino-Balkaria, North Ossetia, Perm, Vladimir, Yakutia, Novosibirsk, Pskov, and other regions across the Russian Federation, as well as Azerbaijan and Moldova.
+Since 2005 when the Open World Leadership Center awarded Keystone grants to administer exchanges, Keystone has hosted several groups of human service leaders from Moscow, St. Petersburg, Kabardino-Balkaria, North Ossetia, Perm, Vladimir, Yakutia, Novosibirsk, Pskov, and other regions across the Russian Federation, as well as Azerbaijan and Moldova.
 The visits focus on issues surrounding child welfare, elder care, autism, intellectual disabilities, community-based services, disability rights, special education and other health care issues.